 8. Expect emotions.

-When children are punished, they learn that those big emotions that drive them to misbehave get them into trouble, so they try to stuff those "bad" feelings
+When children are punished, they learn that those big emotions that drive them to misbehave get them into trouble, so they get in the habit of stuffing

 9. Create Safety.